alloydwhitlock/huey/README.md

 ### Why Doesn't Huey use "X" Bulma feature?
 This is meant to be "minimal".
 Only add features needed for a slim site and when necessary.
 If you want a full-featured Bulma theme meant to provide everything Bulma offers, check out [hugo-bulma](https://github.com/wayn3h0/hugo-bulma).

+### How Can I Contribute?
+File a pull request in the Huey theme repository.
+Preferably create a Github Issue which addresses a problem that needs to be solved, then submit a PR fixing it.

+## How Can I Get New Features?
+If you need or want new functionality, please create a new issue on Github in the Huey project.

 ## Theme Configuration
 Huey comes with a number of configuration options.
 Read through this section for more details, along with a boilerplate configuration that can be used to get started.